Key Takeaways

 Activated 2FA, but Forgot to Backup or Lost It?

-If the 2FA with Google Authenticator is completely set up on a website, you will need to re-activate it to make a backup.
-Usually, a website does have the possibility to turn off the 2FA.
-This will only be possible if you still have access to the mobile phone that is connected to it.
+If 2FA with Google Authenticator is fully set up on a website, you will need to deactivate and reactivate it to make a backup.
+Most websites do offer the option to turn 2FA off, but only while you still have access to the mobile phone that is connected to it.

 When you turn it off, you will be asked for the code generated on your mobile, just like when you log in.
-After this, you can re-activate it and make the backup using the options mentioned above.
+After this you can re-activate 2FA and make the backup using the options mentioned above.

 Transfer Google Authenticator to a New Phone (Android)

-For Android users, there’s a built-in method to transfer all your 2FA codes to a new phone.
-This is a great and convenient feature that will save you a lot of time because it transfers all your codes at once.
+For Android users, there is a built-in method to transfer all your 2FA codes to a new phone.
+This is a convenient feature that saves time because it moves all your codes at once.

 Alternatively, if you have cloud sync enabled, your codes will automatically appear when you sign in on your new device.